Verdict

 Can I share a YNAB account with my partner?

 Yes.
 YNAB supports shared household access on all plans.
 Both partners can budget together with the same categories and goals.
-Copilot Money does not support shared accounts at any price.
+Copilot Money also supports shared household access, so both apps work well for couples.

 Which app tracks investments?